NobleWorks: History

 NobleWorks was founded in 1980 by Christopher Noble and Jay Purvis.
 They started the company at the 1980 National Stationery Show in New York City.
 Noble was the head of a company that painted homes, while Purvis had been a Condé Nast art director.
 Noble's mother gave them a $400 loan to establish NobleWorks.
 In Noble's Manhattan kitchen, they created and made available to buyers the company's inaugural batch of "black-and-white graphic art cards".
 Called "The 10 Best Jokes", the cards touched on subjects like sex and Helen Keller and had questions on the exterior and punch lines on the interior.

 Ron Kanfi, who became an employee in 1983, was made a partner in 1987.
 Purvis left NobleWorks in 1986, and Kanfi and Noble purchased Purvis' ownership in NobleWorks.
 NobleWorks started its inaugural batch of "Talk Bubbles" cards, which had talk bubbles and humorous messages placed on top of vintage images, in 1985.
 It had 10 employees in 1992.

 When independent merchants began to be displaced by malls in the 1990s, NobleWorks changed its business focus by licensing its content to other products and starting an ecommerce platform to sell the products.
 In addition to greeting cards, NobleWorks creates and sells calendars, posters, and magnets.
 NobleWorks created a less risqué "Faux Art line" that is sold by department stores.
 The product line took famous paintings and embedded Christmas settings into them.

-Christopher Noble died in 2002, after which Ron Kanfi purchased the company.
+Christopher Noble died in 2001, (Note: Sources report different years for Christopher Noble's death.
+Gifts & Dec and NJ.com said he died in 2001.
+The Jersey Journal said he died in 2002.) after which Ron Kanfi purchased the company.
 Kanfi became the president and creative director of NobleWorks.
 A couple years following Noble's death, NobleWorks was in debt and underwent a reorganization after it filed for Chapter 11 bankruptcy.
 It shuttered its warehouse in 2010 and moved to "on-demand printing" of its cards, which led to a higher per card expense but saved the company money since it no longer needed storage space for when it printed more cards than there was demand for.